Legal

 When mesothelioma claims a loved one's life, surviving families retain significant legal rights to pursue compensation through wrongful death lawsuits and asbestos trust fund claims.[4]
 With approximately 2,500 Americans dying from mesothelioma annually[3] and wrongful death settlements averaging $1 million to $2.4 million[2], families should understand that strict filing deadlines—ranging from 1 to 6 years depending on the state—make prompt legal consultation essential.
 Beyond lawsuit compensation, over $30 billion in asbestos trust funds[6] remains available specifically for victims and their families, with no requirement that the deceased filed a claim during their lifetime.

-10 Critical Facts About Mesothelioma Wrongful Death in 2026
+What Are the 10 Key Facts About Mesothelioma Wrongful Death in 2026?

 What Is a Mesothelioma Wrongful Death Claim?